ahoymarcus/nextjs-myjs-tech-blog/articles/authorization-and-authentication-protocols-overview-2022-04-11.md

 - It supports the existing technologies and allow multiple directories.

 - **Some Disadvantages of LDAP**
-- It requires the experience of deployment.
+- It requires the experience on deployment.
 - The directory servers are required to be LDAP obedient for deployment.